menchelab/UI_Module/README.md

 where "rw_results" is the functionname and "response" the parameters.

-This list is incomplete and will grow in the future.
+This list will grow in the future.

 | function | parameters | type | discription |
 | ------ | ------ |  ------ |  ------ |